 Q: Are Day and Night Perfectly Equal on the Equinox?

-Did you know our rise/set tool now provide day length?
+Did you know our rise/set tool now provides day length?
 In Dublin, New Hampshire—home of The Old Farmer’s Almanac—our day length on the equinox is 12:08 hours.
-See day length where you live!

 Q: Is the Autumnal Equinox Really the First Day of Fall?